|

 Select the tracks for this category.
 This can be a playlist, a folder, a music database, a set of single tracks.
 Several different sources can be used.

 You can use special tags (file name templates) in file names that the program will replace with corresponding values.
 Please see the file name templates section on the Event page.
-Use the ?noeval tag to prevent template being processed by the playlist generator (in this case, template will be processed upon playlist playback).
-To enter macro values, select an entry in the Tracks source list, press "..." button and select "Edit item" option.
+Use the ?noeval tag to prevent the template from being processed by the playlist generator (in this case, it will be processed during playlist playback).
+To enter template values, select an entry in the Tracks source list, press "..." button and select "Edit item" option.

 Tracks can be selected randomly or in order.
 In the latter case, tracks in the source are sorted alphabetically.
-In case of Random selection, settings on the Priority tab affect how selection will happen.
-If there are no priority rules enabled, it will shuffle the list of tracks and try to select each one before repeating.
-If there's at least one priority rule added or priority by rating enabled, selection will be pure random.
+In the case of Random selection, the settings on the Priority tab determine how the selection occurs.
+If no priority rules are enabled, it will shuffle the list of tracks and try to select each one before repeating.
+The Random (fast) option can be used for categories with many tracks.
+In this case, the random selection will work a lot faster, but with slightly reduced quality.

 Start position - sets the initial track position in the source.
-This track will be the first to be selected when the "In order" option is enabled.
-This function is used for publishing materials that consist of several parts (such as lectures, for example).
+This track will be selected first when the "In order" option is enabled.
+This function is used to publish materials that consist of several parts (such as lectures).
 The "Advance on each generation" setting increases the starting position for the next playlist generation (so that the next part is used when a new playlist is created).

 Categories

 When the source type is set to Category, other categories are used as a track source.
-Several categories can be added as a source, with different weights.
-On each track selection, it will select a random category and get one track from there.
-Weight determines the probability of a category being selected, e.g. category with a weight of 2 is two times more likely to be selected than a category with a weight of 1.
+Several categories can be added as sources, each with a different weight.
+For each track selection, it will randomly select a category and get one track from it.
+Weight determines the probability of a category being selected; e.g., a category with a weight of 2 is twice as likely to be selected as one with a weight of 1.

 Example: